giantswarm/gitops-template/docs/add_appcr.md

 # Add a new App to the Workload Cluster

-Follow the below instructions to add a new App to this repository.
+Follow the instructions below to add a new App to a cluster managed in this repository.

 ## Export environment variables